anoopksharma22/python_projects/README.md

 # About project
-This project is understant basic of Fast API in and API in general This project covers basic:
+This project is for understanding basic of Fast API in and API in general This project covers basic:
 - Model
 - Schema